Do you love Wicker?

 Before we dive deeper into this woven gem, it’s important to know that there’s a mistake all too common between wicker and rattan.
 Wicker is the process or the technique, where materials such as rush, willow, cotton, and other synthetic components, are woven together to make earthy furniture.

 Rattan is an actual plant.
 A member of the palm family, it grows in a vine-lake way (fluid, and rhythmic) with a solid sturdy base.
-Like an onion, there are multiple layers that can be peeled away; layers that prove to fortify as the tree grows.
+Therefore, like an onion, there are multiple layers that can be peeled away; layers that prove to fortify as the tree grows.

 Pro: Sturdy, Long-Lasting